wordswords/dotfiles/README.md

 This will ask OpenAI to have a guess at the purpose of the current directory based on the naming of the files in it, and some AI magic.
 Often it is accurate but not always.
 Run it again for another guess.

-### `gg.zsh` and `so.zsh`

-You can pipe multiple lines of text to these scripts and then will search google.co.uk and stackoverflow respectively for the text you've piped to them.

 ### `osx.zsh`